 Perhaps the attics are the last place you would expect an inferno to start.
 Well, according to data from the fire department, that line of thinking is wrong.
 Usually, the leading cause of attic fires is faulty electrical wiring.

 To prevent attics and all other types of electrical fires, watch out for exposed wires and have them sealed or replaced.
 Industry professionals recommend unplugging all electrical and electronic appliances after use and switch off lights when you leave home.

 So, how common are house fires?
 An estimated 358,500 home fires occur every year.
 50% of these fires start in the kitchen, 7% begin in the bedroom, and 6% are chimney fires, 4% of all residential home fires start in the living room, while 3% start from the laundry room.
 A small percentage (3%) of home fires start from the outdoors while 10,000 cases of all yearly home fire incidences start from the attics.
-In order to prevent a house fire from happening, it’s important to take all the preventive measures outlined in this article to keep your home and family safe.
+In order to prevent a house fire from happening, it’s important to take all the preventive measures outlined to keep your home and family safe.